cds-astro/cds-votable-rust/README.md

 * Store VizieR (large) catalogues rich metadata in a user friendly format (TOML) while being able to return the same VOTable header as VizieR (without using a database connexion).
     + for `qat2s`, `ExXmatch`, `progressive catalogue`
-* Add a Rust VOTable parsing and writting library for [Aladin Lite V3](https://github.com/cds-astro/aladin-lite/tree/develop)
+* Add a Rust VOTable parsing and writing library for [Aladin Lite V3](https://github.com/cds-astro/aladin-lite/tree/develop)
+* Ensure statically the in-memory built structure is compliant with a VOTable
 * ...

 ## Design choices and problems

-The default provided implementation converting from JSON/YAML/TOML **does not focus on performancs** since we do not use the VOTable FIELDs information but deserialize each table field in the first succeeding *VOTableValue* (see `votable::impls::Schema.serialize_seed`).
+The default provided implementation converting from JSON/YAML/TOML **does not focus on performances** since we do not use the VOTable FIELDs information but deserialize each table field in the first succeeding *VOTableValue* (see `votable::impls::Schema.serialize_seed`).